cetingokhan/Stower/README.md

 # Stower
-Stacking received data and toppling on stack limit for bulk operations
+Stacks incoming data and toppling it for batch operation when it comes to the stack limit